-Faculty
+- Faculty

 KONDO, Mariko

-• DegreePh.D. in Linguistics (Phonetics) (University of Edinburgh)
+- Degree:Ph.D. in Linguistics (Phonetics) (University of Edinburgh)

-• Directed ResearchSpeech Communication and Language Acquisition
+- Directed Research:Speech Communication and Language Acquisition

-• Research FieldPhonetics, Phonology, Language Acquisition, Speech Science
+- Research Field:Phonetics, Phonology, Language Acquisition, Speech Science

 Biography

-After graduating, I worked as an English language teacher at high school for a few years, but then I switched my academic discipline and did an M.A. in Phonetics at University College London, followed by a Ph.D. in Linguistics (Phonetics) at the University of Edinburgh.
+After graduating, I worked as an English language teacher at high school for a few years.
+But then I switched my academic discipline and did an M.A. in Phonetics at University College London, followed by a Ph.D. in Linguistics (Phonetics) at the University of Edinburgh.
 After that, I taught at the Universities of Stirling, Edinburgh and Glasgow in Scotland before returning to Japan to teach at Waseda University.

 I am interested in both theoretical and practical aspects of language and language acquisition.
-My main research interests are in phonetics and phonology, especially speech production and perception with a strong focus on acoustic studies, and second(+) language phonological acquisition of various languages.
-Recently, I have been participating in various research projects both as a project leader and as a collaborator, including building speech corpora of Asian language speakers of English, evaluating foreign accentedness of English and Japanese, assessing comprehensibility of different varieties of English including Asian and African varieties, investigating communication between non-native speakers, helping to develop computer-assisted pronunciation training systems of English and Japanese, and pop-out voice in different noise environments.
-I have published many book chapters, journal articles and conference papers, edited and written the phonology section of a linguistic dictionary, as well as giving many conference presentations.
+My main research interests lie in phonetics and phonology, particularly speech production and perception with a strong focus on acoustic studies, as well as second(+) language phonological acquisition of various languages.
+Students in my lab have conducted research on a variety of languages, including Chinese, English, Finnish, French, German, Italian, Japanese, Korean, Māori, Polish, Russian, Sinhalese, Spanish, Swedish, Taiwanese, Thai, Ukrainian and Vietnamese.
+Recently, I have been participating in various research projects both as a project leader and a collaborator.
+These projects include building speech corpora of Asian language speakers’ English, evaluating the foreign accentedness of English and Japanese, assessing the comprehensibility of different varieties of English (including Asian and African varieties), investigating how a foreign accent affects people’s impression of the speaker, and examining communication comprehension between non-native speakers.
+In addition, I have also helped to develop computer-assisted pronunciation training systems for English and Japanese.

 Major Works / Publications Awards